victorchall/vlm-caption/README.md

     Not all models are suitable for multi-turn conversation.
 Try different models, or you can try a single prompt.

     Test the model directly in the Chat window in LM Studio to see how it responds and to workshop your series of prompts.
-Or try running the app on a directory with just a few images, then check the .txt outputs.
+Or try running VLM Caption on a directory with just a few images, then check the .txt outputs.

 - **Cuda OOM or Failures**: You may need to reduce the number of prompts in your chain if you run out of VRAM, or select a smaller quantization of the model (Q3_K_S, etc), or select a smaller model.
-You may also need to configure your service to increase the context size as the default is often 4096, which you could exceed with very long chains of prompts, leading to unintended outputs depending on how the service truncates.
-Check your service logs to spot errors.
-Refer to the documentation of the service to change the configuration.
+You may also need to configure your service to increase the context size as the default is often 4096, which you could exceed with very long chains of prompts, a very large metadata sources, leading to unintended outputs depending on how your service truncates context.
+Refer to the documentation of your service for more information.

 ## Advanced tip